The Dutch Trio: Career

 In March 1908, the Dutch Trio gave two concerts in the Casino in Copenhagen that caused an uproar.
 After the first concert, Politiken had written that Van Veen was a dilettante.
 Before starting the second concert, Van Veen insisted that the correspondent of the newspaper exit the hall before they would play even a single note.
 Van Veen gained support for this demand from the audience, forcing the reporter to leave.

-In the winter of 1908-1909, Marcellus van Gool replaced pianist Bos, who was traveling in the United States.
+In the Winter of 1908/1909, Marcellus van Gool replaced pianist Bos who was traveling in the United States.
 Later in 1909, Van Veen left the trio to settle in the Hague.
 He was replaced by the German violinist Hugo Heermann.

 The last mention of the Dutch Trio of Bos, Van Veen or Van Lier in a Dutch newspaper is on December 13, 1910.
 It was reported that a tour of the trio in Spain could not take place because Bos had broken his leg.
-The commitments in Spain were taken on by the newly formed Heermann-Van Lier String Quartet with Maxim Ronis (second violin) and Ernst Breest (altviolin), who traveled to Spain after their concerts in Vienna and Paris.
+The commitments in Spain were taken on by the newly formed Heermann-Van Lier String Quartet with Maxim Ronis (second violin) and Ernst Breest (viola), who traveled to Spain after their concerts in Vienna and Paris.